 iCSS is built on the success of the Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), which achieved recognition as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR) from 2015-2017 and again from 2018-2023 by the National Cyber Security Centre (NCSC), part of the UK Government Communications Headquarters (GCHQ).
 The institute works with a wide range of external partners to carry out its aims.

 The University of Kent is a UK government recognised ACE-CSR (Academic Centre of Excellence in Cyber Security Research), one of only 19 such centres in the UK.
-The current recognition will last until June 2023.
+The current recognition will last until late 2023.
 ACEs-CSR are jointly funded by the NCSC (National Cyber Security Centre, part of GHCQ) and the EPSRC (Engineering and Physical Sciences Research Council, part of UKRI).

 Members of iCSS have been active participants of all the four national Research Institutes in cyber security, initialised and (co-)funded by the NCSC.